Zaharikitanov/WebsiteManager/README.md

 ### Disclaimer
 Unit tests are not covering 100% of the code, they are for showcase on the key areas that need to be covered.

+### Assumptions
+- Additional checking can be added for fields max and min length.
+- Validation for email address for matching pattern like: email@mail.com
+- Validation for website url property to be as format: http://test.com
+- Validation for password pattern to have symbols, letters and numbers